senz/dotfiles/README.md

 - Pakfile – flatpak packages
 - Rpmfile – rpm packages used in Fedora, and specifically in ostree package layering
-- Appfile – appimage packages.
-System integration is handled with [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher)
+- Appfile – appimage packages

 ## TODO